dav-og/LiteBEM/docs/source/theory/meshes.md

 being that triangle panels only define three unique coordinates while quadrangles define four unique coordinates.

-### Normal Vectors
+### Unit Normal Vectors

-The normal vectors of the two different panel shapes are calculated using the following cross product equations.
+The unit normal vectors of the two different panel shapes are calculated using the following cross product equations and dividing by their respective lengths.

 $$
 Triangle:  \frac{\vec{01}\times\vec{02}}{|\vec{01}\times\vec{02}|}